Mikesch-mp/icingaweb2-module-grafana/doc/02-installation.md

 ### Git clone

-Use this only if you want tu use/test the latest developer version of the module.
+Use this only if you want to use/test the latest developer version of the module.

 ```
 ICINGAWEB_MODULEPATH="/usr/share/icingaweb2/modules"